 Hearing these words, I felt even prouder to be a part of the Promega family.
 You see, we are already in the process of rolling out Caregiver Leave for 2018.
-Caregiver Leave will provide Promega employees with an additional two weeks of paid time off annually to care for a sick parent, spouse or child, or to welcome a new child into their family via birth, adoption or foster placement.
+Caregiver Leave will provide Promega employees with an additional three weeks of paid time off annually to care for a sick parent, spouse or child, or to welcome a new child into their family via birth, adoption or foster placement.

 This idea came about as we began observing the people around us attempting the juggling act of caring for a loved one on average of 29 hrs/week IN ADDITION to their “day job.”
 This schedule is a reality for informal caregivers, but it’s one that takes a toll.
 The employee’s own sick and vacation time gets used for doctor’s visits, care arrangements, meeting with social workers and palliative care specialists, managing medications, and conducting personal, domestic and financial tasks for their loved one.

 Many employees have mixed feelings about these responsibilities.